 Adam worked on it with developer Mike Angstadt as an experimental project.
 And, within 24 hours, Mike built a working prototype.

-GreenlaneSEO managed to get 246 links from 84 domains and some great brand exposure.
+GreenlaneSEO managed to get 246 links from 84 domains and some great brand exposure with this growth hacker strategy.

 — Ross Hudgens (@RossHudgens) June 5, 2013